 Energy Storage & CivicSolar

 CivicSolar was early one of the first distributors to aggressively target the energy storage market.
-Civic is now helping to facilitate storage projects for its contractor partners in both the residential and commercial sector.
-Knowing that energy storage is a difficult concept to fully understand and explain, the CivicSolar team has taken a more hands on approach in quantifying and communicating the value proposition to homeowners and building owners.
+Civic is now helping to facilitate storage projects for its contractor partners in both the residential and commercial sectors.
+Knowing that energy storage is a difficult concept to fully understand and explain, the CivicSolar team has taken a more hands-on approach in quantifying and communicating the value proposition to homeowners and building owners.
 In the coming years, CivicSolar expects storage to grow to a larger share of its business.
-CivicSolar currently carries energy storage equipment and inverters from several leading manufacturer’s, including LG Chem, Sonnen, Sharp, SolarEdge, Enphase, Outback and others.
+CivicSolar currently carries energy storage equipment and inverters from several leading manufacturers, including LG Chem, Sonnen, Sharp, SolarEdge, Enphase, Outback, and others.
 Civic encourages installers to reach out directly to their account manager to figure out how they can best support their specific storage projects and applications.

 Tom Schoder is the Marketing Manager at CivicSolar, and spearheads the team’s website development, promotional planning, and social media content.
 He and his team create exposure for Civic to reach new clients via events, webinars, articles, and blogs.
 Prior to his marketing position, Tom got intimately familiar with working with solar installers as an account manager.
 Which means, he’s also quite familiar working with Energy Toolbase and leveraging its suite of project development features.